CartoDB/documentation/app/content/carto-user-manual/tutorials/analyzing-losangeles-airbnb-reviews.md

     ![Map duplicate](/img/cloud-native-workspace/tutorials/tutorial10_map_duplicate.png)

-11. Add a new layer with source ‘Your connection’ and type 'SQL query'.
-Input the following SQL query
+11. (Optional) Run the model in your Data Warehouse

-We will use a materialized version of the H3 aggregation SQL query that we applied before as input,  choose `value_vs_price_rating`, `cleanliness_rating` and `location_rating` as input variables and `overall_rating` as the target variable.
+Using the CARTO Analytics Toolbox in your Google BigQuery console, run the GWR model using a materialized version of the H3 aggregation SQL query that we applied before as input.
+Choose `value_vs_price_rating`, `cleanliness_rating` and `location_rating` as input variables and `overall_rating` as the target variable.
+All of that means the following query

 ```sql
 CALL `carto-un`.carto.GWR_GRID(